County Route 525 (New Jersey): Route description

 Briefly north of I-78, CR 525 is named Martinsville Road upon entering Liberty Corner.
 In Liberty Corner, CR 525 intersects County Route 512 while becoming Mount Airy Road.
 North of Liberty Corner, CR 525 changes its alignment to a northwest course while meeting with Interstate 287 at exit 26.
 Then, CR 525 changes to a more northerly alignment.
 In Bernardsville, CR 525 intersects U.S. Route 202.
-CR 525 briefly forms a concurry with Route 202 before becoming Claremont Road north of Route 202.
+CR 525 briefly forms a concurrency with Route 202 before becoming Claremont Road north of Route 202.
 CR 525 then changes its name to Mendham Road while changing its course to the northwest in the process.

 CR 525 enters Morris County as Bernardsville Road.
 CR 525 enters the borough of Mendham with a couple of wide turns before terminating at an intersection with County Route 510.

 History

 Two spur routes of County Route 525 formerly existed.
 The first County Route 525 Spur ran along what is now Somerset County Route 640.
 The second County Route 525 Spur ran along what is now Somerset County Route 620.